Education is a Wild Ride Stay Buckled In

-Being from the midwest, I was in definitely in unfamiliar territory when we came upon a series of signs that said the following.
+Being from the midwest, the scenery was NOT what I was used to seeing.
+I was in definitely in unfamiliar territory when we came upon a series of road signs that said the following.

 Pull Off the Roadway

-OK.
-Maybe a spark from the engine could cause an explosion similar to what can happen in a grain bin???
+Okay, maybe a spark from the engine could cause an explosion similar to what can happen in a grain bin???
 I did grow up on a farm and I do know that grain bin dust can explode – spontaneous combustion.